itjimbo/Universal-Installer-and-Updater/README.md

 - If changes are made on the app developer's website, it's possible those changes could break the script.
 These issues are usually caught fairly quickly and typically resolved within hours.
 The script will then be updated here on GitHub as well.

 ### <ins>Workflow Outline</ins>
-1. Put the script in Jamf.
+1. Add the script to Jamf.
 2. Create individual Policies for each app you would like to install/update.
 3. Set the parameters under the Script payload within each Policy.
-4. Add the software titles of your choice to Patch Management in Jamf to monitor updates.
+4. Add software titles of your choice to Patch Management to monitor updates.

 # Instructions
 ### <ins>Adding the Script to Jamf</ins>